William Thomson (surgeon): Career

 While in South Africa he was appointed surgeon in ordinary to Queen Victoria in Ireland, and in 1901 he became honorary surgeon to King Edward VII.
 For his services in the South African war he was mentioned in despatches and received the Queen's medal with three clasps.
 He was also made C.B.
 From 1895 to 1902 he was surgeon to the lord-lieutenant, Earl Cadogan.
 He was from 1906 to his death inspector of anatomy for Ireland.
 Thomson was a surgeon of considerable ability.
 In 1882 he ligatured the innominate artery, and published an important paper on the subject.
 In later years he devoted attention to the surgery of the geni to -urinary organs, and was the first among Dublin surgeons to remove an enlarged prostate.
 He wrote clearly and well, and edited several books, notably the third edition of Power's 'Surgical Anatomy of the Arteries' (1881), and Christopher Fleming's 'Diseases of the Genito-Urinary Organs’ (1877), as well as the 'Transactions of the Royal Academy of Medicine in Ireland’ from 1882 to 1896.
 For several years he acted as Dublin correspondent to the 'British Medical Journal.'
 In 1901 he delivered the address in surgery at the annual meeting of the British Medical Association held at Cheltenham, choosing as his subject 'Some Surgical Lessons from the South African Campaign' (British Medical Journal, 1901, vol. ii.).
 His most notable publication was an exhaustive and judicial report on the poor law medical service of Ireland, undertaken in 1891 at the request of Ernest Hart, editor of the 'British Medical Journal.'
 The report must form the basis of any inquiry into, or reform of, the poor law medical service.
 As an organiser, Thomson was at his best.
 He had a large share in the reorganisation of the school of the Royal College of Surgeons of Ireland during 1880–90, and in the organisation of the Royal Academy of Medicine in Ireland, formed in 1882 by the amalgamation of several old societies, whose interests and aims were not always concordant.

+Personal life

+On 27 June 1878, Thomson married Dame Margaret Dalrymple Thomson (née Stoker; died 1928) with whom he had two children.
+Thomson was the son-in-law of Charlotte Stoker (née Thornley; 1818–1901), a charity worker and social reformer, and brother-in-law of the surgeon Thornley Stoker and novelist Bram Stoker.